ncsa/Nightingale_real/docs/source/help.rst

 =============

 If you have questions or need help with using Nightingale, please email help@ncsa.illinois.edu.
 Start the subject line with "NIGHTINGALE" and then a few words about what you need.
-For example, "NIGHTINGALE: SPSS package isn't working."
+For example, "NIGHTINGALE: SPSS application isn't working."

 In your message body, provide as much information as you can to help us understand your problem.
 You will receive a reply saying a ticket has been created.